ultraviolet-1986/linux_software_updater/README.md

 Native package managers are tested for initially, and in the absence of these the program will stop.
 This is to ensure that this program is only operating in a familiar environment and will not attempt to update an operating system which is unknown.
-New Linux distribution and package management software will be added on an ad-hoc basic as and when they can be thoroughly tested.
+New Linux distributions and package management software will be added on an ad-hoc basic as and when they can be thoroughly tested.

 ## Supported Command-Line Arguments